Tian Tian

 Research topic: The Temporal and Spatial Community Composition of Biofouling on Aquaculture Structures Using eDNA Technologies (Biological Sciences).

 I have an ecological science background and primarily focus on environmental DNA-related research.
-I am passionate about environmental community analysis, and the doctoral qualification I am working towards can fulfill both my research interests and future research career development, providing me with research experiences, troubleshooting skills, and other relevant working skills that are helpful for my future career.
+I am passionate about environmental community analysis, and the doctoral qualification I am working towards can fulfil both my research interests and future research career development, providing me with research experiences, troubleshooting skills, and other relevant working skills that are helpful for my future career.

 For my current PhD study, I am really enjoying working with a professional team in a research institute that has different experts who can efficiently and effectively provide me with advice on my research most of the time.